Residential intervention and enforcement policy

 The circumstances likely to warrant prosecution may be characterised by one or more of the following:

-• Failure to licence an HMO, non-compliance with license conditions
+- Failure to licence an HMO, non-compliance with license conditions; and

 Authorised officers will provide a written report relating to the outcome of an inspection or investigation to the Executive Director of the service which the officer considers, in light of relevant guidance warrants enforcement action.